-However, to protect her skin from three or four hours of sun exposure, she’ll need to apply SPF50.
+However, to protect your skin from three or four hours of sun exposure, you’ll need to apply SPF50.

 In contrast, a person with very dark skin is less likely to burn, and may only need SPF15 to protect their skin for up to four hours.

 The chart below shows the SPF ratings for different skin tones-